MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-sles.md

     0   node1   clear
     1   node2   clear
     ```
- ## Cause 6: SBD fails to start after SLES 12 to SLES 15 upgrade
+## Cause 6: SBD doesn't start after SLES 12 to SLES 15 upgrade
- After update or upgrade of a SLES 12 system to SLES 15, iSCSI client information may not be present, causing a failure to connect to remote filesystems over iSCSI.
+After you upgrade an SLES 12 system to SLES 15, iSCSI client information might not exist.
+This condition causes connections to remote file systems over iSCSI to fail.

- ### Resoultion
+### Resolution
-In SLES 15, the deprecated `targetcli-fb` package was replaced with `python3-targetcli-fb` or `python2-targetcli-fb`, which results in systemd service information being reset to the default (disabled/stopped).
-To resolve the issue, the `targetcli` service must be manually enabled and started.
+In SLES 15, the deprecated `targetcli-fb` package was replaced with `python3-targetcli-fb` or `python2-targetcli-fb`.
+This causes system service information to be reset to the default value (disabled/stopped).
+To resolve the issue, you must manually enable and start the `targetcli` service.
 For more information, see [SBD Failure After SLES15 Upgrade](https://www.suse.com/support/kb/doc/?id=000020323).

-## Next Steps
+## Next steps
 For additional help, open a support request by using the following instructions.
 When you submit your request, attach [supportconfig](https://documentation.suse.com/smart/systems-management/html/supportconfig/index.html) and [hb_report](https://www.suse.com/support/kb/doc/?id=000019142) logs for troubleshooting.

 [!INCLUDE [Azure Help Support](../../../includes/azure-help-support.md)]